“Stop it,” the reaper said.

 “Oh.”
 G.R Yorkshire said.
 “Well.
 Always good to have some human insight, I guess.”
 He watched a woman, a top hat crowning her extravagantly green hair, stoop to rub a ghoulet’s belly.
 It wriggled and grunted in delight, and he shook his head.
 “Gods know, I don’t understand them.”

-“We don’t understand ourselves,” Anna said.
+“We don’t understand ourselves,” Emma said.
 “But everyone knows you can’t ever go wrong with good cake.”